-Terms - Letter T
+Terms starting with Letter T

 The right to occupy a building or unit.

 A type of joint tenancy of property that provides right of survivorship and is available only to a husband and wife.
 Contrast with tenancy in common.

 TENANCY IN COMMON

 A form of holding title, whereby there are two or more people on title to a property, ownership does not pass on to the others upon the death of one individual.

 When a lender uses a third party to originate and package loans for sale to the secondary market (Fannie Mae, Freddie Mac).

 A clause in a sales contract that requires performance of the contract within the exact time limits specified in the agreement.